LinearControlSystems/.github/profile/README.md

 <div align="justify">

 # Linear Control Systems
 Welcome to the Linear Control Systems course organization!
-This repository contains all the necessary resources, materials, and assignments for the course.
+This organization contains all the necessary resources, materials, and assignments for the course.
 Here, you'll find everything you need to succeed in your studies and projects related to control systems.

 ## Course Outline
 This course, part of the Department of Electrical Engineering at Iran University of Science and Technology, focuses on linear control systems during the Fall 2024 semester.